resources

 • TSSP will be worked on by school and goals/direction shared with SCC for input.

-• SCC will write and develop LAND Trust plan to address one or more goals from TSSP.
+• SCC will write and develop LAND Trust plan to address one or more academic goals from TSSP.

 • Final report for previous year’s plan due to be submitted by principal to School Performance by end of January.